Resources and Information

 College Imposed Interim Suspension or Leave

 - If either the Title IX Coordinator or Title IX Deputy Coordinator decide at any point that the safety of a student or of any member of the College community is at stake, an interim suspension may be imposed on a student who is suspected of violating the Student Code of Conduct, any rules, regulations, or procedures of the College, or otherwise poses a risk of safety to the campus, until the time student conduct resolution or disciplinary action can be completed.
 Interim suspensions are imposed in consultation with the Dean of Students/Vice President of Student Affairs.
 This action assumes no determination of responsibility and the student conduct process will be held as soon as possible.
-This action cannot be taken unless the Reporting Individual files a formal report or complaint with the Title IX Deputy Coordinator.
+This action cannot be taken unless the Reporting Individual files a formal report or complaint with the Title IX Deputy Coordinator or designee.
 A student subject to such interim measures may appeal the decision to impose them to the DoS/VPSA within 3 business days after being notified of the decision.

 IX.
 Filing a Formal Report